microsoft/vscode-docs/docs/java/java-tutorial.md

 DateApproved: 5/30/2018
 MetaDescription: Java tutorial showing Java language support in the Visual Studio Code editor.
 ---
-# Build Java Web Apps with VS Code
+# Java Web Apps with Visual Studio Code

 This tutorial shows you how to create a simple Java web application with Visual Studio Code.
 You'll learn how to run, debug, and edit the Java web app locally.